 His widow, Annie, forced to suddenly support four young children (none of whom had yet reached their teen years), had no other choice but to become a working mother.
 In fairly short order, she then began making news headlines herself as a highly regarded factory inspector for the State of Pennsylvania.

 This is the first in a three-part series regarding the Leisenring family.
-Check back to learn about the remarkable life of Annie (Weiser) Leisenring, as well as about what happened to the siblings and children of First Defender Thomas Benton Leisenring.
+To learn about the remarkable life of Annie (Weiser) Leisenring, please read, “Anna Weiser Leisenring — An American Woman Who Was So Much More Than “Just” a Civil War Veteran’s Wife.”
+Please also check back to learn what happened to the siblings and children of First Defender Thomas Benton Leisenring.

 1. “Allentown Woman on the Roll of Honor: Gov. Brumbaugh Retires Mrs. Anna S. Leisenring, Factory Inspector, with Half Pay.”
 Reading, Pennsylvania: Reading Eagle, 20 January 1918.